Graphic design

 Although I described it as a cube with corners missing, in fact I came upon the shape with an assembly of square-sectioned rods in the proportion 3:1.
 This produces the basic unit seen to the right and which can be produced in a basic and mirrored form.
 The interesting thing to me was that in putting two together the cube is formed with a small hollow space in its centre.

 Having written that I’ve just remembered that, as a student I had made a sculptural system along the same lines, but, at that time, with cylinders of the same proportion.
 I had a more practical reason for their design as I needed a lamp at the time and this arrangement enabled me to produce a simple, three-lamped light from plastic tubing which combined a pleasant sculptural form with a functional requirement.
+The only design problem was in dealing with the trailing leads for which I could find no easy solution.
+But that’s another problem.

 From a structural point of view there is a far smaller point of contact between the tubes which makes this junction very important.
 Depending on the scale of the construction a careful decision must be taken on glues or mechanical fixings.